 19 December 2017

-Qatar Central Bank launches an investigation into attempts to harm the Qatari economy though the manipulation of its currencies, securities and derivatives markets.
+Qatar Central Bank launches an investigation into attempts to harm the Qatari economy through the manipulation of its currencies, securities and derivatives markets.

 10 January 2018

-Qatar seeks international arbitration to end the blockade following a report by the Office of the United Nations High Commissioner for Human Rights (OHCHR) which documents violations by the blockading countries.
+Qatar seeks international arbitration to end the blockade following a UN High Commissioner for Human Rights (OHCHR) report which documents violations by the blockading countries.

 30 January 2018